SEL-Columbia/wind-reliability/README.md

 # wind-reliability

-Repository for the "Assessing Reliability in Wind Locations of the U.S. Mid-Atlantic Region" paper.
+Repository for the "Assessing the Reliability of Wind in the U.S. Mid-Atlantic Region" paper.
 Corresponding author: Jiarong Xie (any/all), jx2543@columbia.edu

 ## Overview